Rhyl1/Dehydratation-guide/README.md

 (https://github.com/Rhyl1/

 #### Users
-The users of the website include people looking for information about drying food in food hydrators and owners of home food hydrators looking for reference material.
+The users of the website include people looking for information about drying food in food dehydrators and owners of home food dehydrators looking for reference material and a way to combine foods with the same dry time for drying together.

 #### Features
 ##### Existing Features
-- Start button -- This button starts the game
-- About button -- This button links to an info screen, explaining the game
-- Score counter -- Appears after the game starts and shows the current score
-- Random generated letter bubbles -- These are the main feature of the game and need to be matched by typing the corresponding key for them to disappear from the screen and gain points.
+- Navigation bar -- This bar is responsive and changes for smaller resolutions.
+- Editable list of items with icon, corresponding to the chosen category.

 ##### Features Left to Implement
+- Flask Pagination - to deal with a larger list-
+- Possibility to create a list of favorites (by clicking on the start in the right-hand corner of the list item)
-- Filter function: to filter the list so it shows for instance only vegetables, or only a certain kind of temp. to prepare food.
+- Filter function: to filter the list so it shows for instance only vegetables or only a certain kind of temp. to prepare food.
-- Favourites functionality; items out of the list could be marked as favourite.
 - Logging of the users so they can edit and store their favorite lists.

 ##### Technologies Used